kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This approach lets funding bodies leverage both _metrics_ and _AI judgment_ while still leaving the final decision in the hands of human voters.
 The advantage here is that while the metrics and summaries may be the same for every project, each individual voter will _qualitatively_ integrate the information in a slightly different way, yielding richer results than allocating funds based on metrics or AI judgments _directly_.
-This makes pairwise methods more robust against Goodhart's Law-style failures, in which projects falsely represent themselves based on narrow decision criteria.
+This makes pairwise methods more robust against the Goodhart's Law-style failures more common among metric and AI-based approaches, in which projects are able to "game the system" by optimizing their self-representation for more narrow decision criteria.

 ### Input Format